ajskelton/ajs-genesis-starter/README.txt

 WIDGET AREAS
 Footer 1 - This is the first column of the footer section.
 Footer 2 - This is the second column of the footer section.
-Footer 3 - This is the third column of the footer section.

 CUSTOM BACKGROUND
 This theme supports custom background, which is a native WordPress function.